After Testing Work Gloves, This is The Pair We Use Daily

 Q. Which gloves do mechanics use?

-The most common types of gloves that mechanics use are nitrile and some kinds of leather.
-These options are durable and flexible, and they offer abrasion and vibration resistance while also providing enough dexterity to hold small tools and parts.
+Mechanics often use nitrile and leather gloves.
+These options are durable and flexible, offering abrasion and vibration resistance while also providing enough dexterity to hold small tools and parts.

 Q. What is the toughest material for work gloves?

-For completing heavy-duty tasks, two of the toughest materials are nitrile, latex, and leather.
-These two materials are hard enough to resist abrasions, cuts, and punctures while also keeping out harmful materials and liquids.
+Some of the toughest materials for heavy-duty tasks are nitrile, latex, and leather.
+These materials are hard enough to resist abrasions, cuts, and punctures while also keeping out harmful materials and liquids.

 Additional research provided by Michelle Ullman and Bob Beachman.